CodeGlassDotIO/Docs/_docs/features/ProfilingSnapshots.md

 You can even dump this information to a file to later reload (on a different [client](CodeGlassClient.md) / [hub](CodeGlassHub.md)) to replay that snapshot (By [realtime rendering](RealtimeRendering.md) and [stepping](ApplicationInstanceStepping.md) for example).

-Snapshot files (.cgf) can be assosiated with CodeGlass within the [Client Settings](../views/clientusersettingswindow.md#client-settings).
-This allows snapshot files to be open from the file explorer.
+Snapshot files (.cgf) can be associated with CodeGlass within the [Client Settings](../views/clientusersettingswindow.md#client-settings).
+This allows snapshot files to be opened from the file explorer.

 ## Use Cases
 Below are some examples how you can use this function.